FBI alert about possible ‘war’ against Congress reached D.C. and Capitol Police on eve of attack, deepening security questions

 “I assure you that my phone is on 24 hours a day, seven days a week, and I’m available for any phone call from any agency that has information with respect to something of this magnitude happening in our city,” he added.

 Contee also stressed that the FBI warning was “raw information” that was not “wholly vetted.”
-D.C. police were preparing for a “large violent demonstration” similar to pro-Trump rallies that had occurred in the past, Contee said, adding that “the intelligence did not make it where it needed to be.”
+D.C. police were preparing for a “large violent demonstration” similar to previous pro-Trump rallies, Contee said, adding that “the intelligence did not make it where it needed to be.”

 For his part, Sund said that in the previous 24 hours, he had learned for the first time that the Capitol Police had also received the FBI bulletin.
-It went to an official who is assigned to the joint terrorism task force, who “reviewed it and then forwarded over to an official at the intelligence division over at U.S. Capitol Police headquarters,” he said.
+It went to an official assigned to the joint terrorism task force, who “reviewed it and then forwarded over to an official at the intelligence division over at U.S. Capitol Police headquarters,” he said.
 Sund said he never saw the report himself, nor did the top security officials in the Capitol, the House and Senate sergeants-at-arms.

-FBI Director Christopher A. Wray and then-acting attorney general Jeffrey Rosen also were not briefed on the Norfolk document because it was considered raw intelligence, and investigators had not identified those behind the online posts.
+FBI Director Christopher A. Wray and then-acting attorney general Jeffrey Rosen also were not briefed on the Norfolk document because it was considered raw intelligence and investigators had not identified those behind the online posts.
 Internally, some officials have wondered whether the threats were not taken more seriously because the rallygoers were White conservatives loyal to Trump.

 Aaron C. Davis, Peter Hermann and Karoun Demirjian contributed to this report.